Uruguay - Buenos Aires Shelf marine ecoregion

 The Uruguay - Buenos Aires Shelf marine ecoregion covers waters offshore of Uruguay, the mouth of the Rio de la Plata), and Buenos Aires Province of Argentina.
 It has an area of 258490 km2 and a coastline of 1300 km.
 Marine biodiversity is very high due to the mixing of currents (the "Brazil-Falkland Confluence"), the mixing of fresh and salt water, the mixing of temperatures, and the broad, shallow continental shelf.
 Large amounts of nutrients arrive from the northwest flowing Malvinas Current and from the continental runoff of the Rio de la Plata.
 Aside from high populations of fish there are colonies of marine mammals, sea turtles, and seabirds.

 The region is of particular conservation concern because this elevated biodiversity is combined with pollution and development of the nearby ports and cities, and a warming trend in the surface currents.
-The ecoregion is in the Warm Temperate Southwest Altantic marine province.
+The ecoregion is in the Warm Temperate Southwest Atlantic marine province.
 It is thus part of the Temperate South America realm.